 When the MAX receives a call on one of its phone numbers, it routes that call internally to one of its slots or ports.
 When a digital modem, AIM port, or a host on the local Ethernet port originates a dial-out connection, the MAX routes that call internally to an available WAN channel to place the call.
 The channel configuration of a WAN line determines how the channel routes inbound calls and places outbound calls.
-For details, see "Call routing" on page 2-39 available for user data, or 23 channels may be available for data with the 24th channel reserved for signaling.
-These are the T1 line configuration parameters:
+For details, see "Call routing" on page 2-31